Environmental and Occupational Health Initiatives

 Environmental Education and Outreach Project

 - A statewide asthma educational needs assessment was conducted to determine key messages and best practice educational materials on environmental and occupational triggers of asthma.
 The assessment found persistent problems in communication between providers and their patients.
-Three brochures were developed and intended as a shared communication tool for patients and their providers.
-In addition, easy reading versions were created for patients with lower literacy skills.
+Three brochures were developed in the "working together" series, intended as a shared communication tool for patients and their providers.
+In addition, a brochure and unique tracker tool were developed to help patients identify and manage their personal asthma triggers.
+Both the brochure and the asthma trigger tracker are available in Spanish.

 Environmental Health Research